 Employers seek certified Six Sigma professionals for a multitude of reasons.
 However, the main requirement is effective project management.
 Depending on your certification level, different project management roles may be available at your company.
-Green Belts and below typically assist project managers; whereas Six Sigma Black Belts and above will lead the projects they manage.
+Six Sigma Green Belts and below typically assist project managers; whereas Six Sigma Black Belts and above will lead the projects they manage.
 As a project manager, though, your employer or clients will ask highly variable questions.
 How long will it take for 90% of the project to be complete?
 Where should you focus the most attention?
 What is the cost estimation for this project with the least variance?
 As a Six Sigma project leader, your goal is to not only answer these questions but to ensure their accuracy.
 To better help your tasks at hand, we will discuss Beta Distribution.
 What is it, how does it work, and how will it improve your project management?

 What is Beta Distribution?

 In the 1950’s, the U.S. Navy was working on the Polaris nuclear submarine project.
 This project let to the development of a program known as PERT, Program Evaluation and Review Technique.
 PERT is a program that measures hundreds of ongoing tasks and predicts its requirements.
 These requirements include time estimations, future costs, and how much work effort you will need.
-Likewise, PERT lead to the usage of a three-point estimation technique, that categorizes these requirements into “optimistic”, “most likely”, and “pessimistic”.
+Likewise, PERT leads to the usage of a three-point estimation technique, that categorizes these requirements into “optimistic”, “most likely”, and “pessimistic”.
 When calculated with other statistical data, a clear image of a project, its costs, and its timeline is easily seen.
 For Six Sigma, this three-point estimation technique is referred to as ‘Beta Distribution’.

 Learn More About Kaizen Event